Jamie How

 Jamie Michael How (born 19 May 1981) is a former cricketer who has played Test match, One Day International and Twenty20 International cricket for New Zealand.
 He attended Palmerston North Boys' High School.
-In New Zealand domestic cricket, he plays for and captains Central Districts.
+In New Zealand domestic cricket, he played for and captained Central Districts.
 How is a steady scoring, right-handed opening batsman and occasional off-spin bowler.
 He made his first-class debut in 2000–2001 and his international debut in 2005–2006.

 Domestic career

 In 2013, in a List A match against Northern Districts, How scored 222 from 138 deliveries, becoming the second-equal highest scorer ever in List A cricket history.

 International career

 How forced his way into international contention through a series of good seasons for Central Districts.
 He made his international debut in a One Day International match against Sri Lanka in Queenstown on 31 December 2005.

 How scored a brilliant 116-ball 139, his maiden ODI century, in chasing the massive total of 340 against England at Napier in 2008.
 How was eventually run out on the second-last ball of the New Zealand innings.
 The match was eventually tied.